 Although there are potentially hundreds of reasons why your Oklahoma City home’s central air conditioner may need to be looked at by a certified contractor, there are a couple of reasons that are quite common.
 Identifying them may clarify what a technician means when they discuss the routes for resolving the problem.
 Here are the top 5 list of problems that may cause your air conditioning system to break down.
 Please review these considerations and determine whether you need to schedule an HVAC inspection.

 - Bad AC wiring

 Incorrect, haphazard or uncertified A/C wiring is risky and a potential fire hazard.
 Bad wiring can prevent the system from getting power or can pop the circuit breaker.

-Refrigerant (also known as Freon) is the chemical that cools the air within your air conditioning system.
-Low refrigerant usually will imply a leak or problem with the refrigerant system.
+Refrigerant (more commonly referred to as Freon) is the chemical that cools the air within your air conditioning system.
+Reduced levels of refrigerant usually will imply a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, typically that suggests there is a leak.
-All refrigerant leaks should be detected and repaired.
+All refrigerant leaks should be found and repaired.
 To learn about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Outside air conditioner unit not functional

 This usually indicates a lack of power, contactor problems or even a broken thermostat.

 A frozen coil typically indicates trouble with the airflow, such as restrictions caused by old air filters or obstructed return air ductwork.
 Frozen indoor coils could also be derived from low refrigerant.